AutoPas/AutoPas/.github/CONTRIBUTING.md

 You will not be able to completely compile the unit tests with CUDA without a GPU in your system since CMake will try to run tests during the build process.

 ## AutoPas

+### General Notes
+* Try to require as few things from the `Particle` classes and from functors as possible.
+* This includes that we do not make restrictions on the constructors of the Particle class.

 ### Namespaces
 * Code in folder `src` should belong to namespace `autopas`.
 * Classes which shouldn't be used externally should belong to namespace `internal`.